arunmathaisk/arunmathaisk.in/content/_index.md

 ![Image of Arun Mathai S.K.](/PFPs/arun_edge_detection.jpg)

-Hey there,

-The name's Arun Mathai S.K. – a concoction of thoughts, tinkering, and perpetual learning.

-Here's a sneak peek into my interests:
+Hello All, My name is Arun Mathai S.K.

+I consider myself to be a thinker, tinkerer and learner.

+Things simply fascinate me and the human brain is something I highly admire .

+Here are some of the things I like.
 [Computers, Programming, Internet, Food, Music, Science, Movies & TV-Shows].

-Just your everyday enthusiast here, striving to sprinkle a positive touch on society with the smattering of knowledge I've got.
-Small ripples, after all, create the most meaningful waves.
-Call me a believer in the power of collective individualism. 🤷

-Want to delve a little deeper into my world?
-Just drop a casual "Hi!"

-Oh, and if you're seeking me out on the vast expanse of the internet, I go by @arunmathaisk.😄
+Just like any other obedient zombie out there :).

+Basically, I’m just a guy tying to make a positive impact on society with the limited knowledge I possess.
+I wholeheartedly believe that even the smallest contribution has the power to bring about meaningful change.
+I know it may sound cliché, but I truly believe in the collective strength of individual actions.

+So yeah that's all about me :)

+If you still wanna know more about me, simply send across a “Hi!”.

+I mostly go by @arunmathaisk on the internets.